Gayatri-kumbhar24/wordpress/README.md

 5 Run project by using this url http://localhost/wordpress/about-us/

-6 Go to My Custom Post Type menu to for creating new custom post type
+6 Go to My Custom Post Type menu to for creating new custom post types